aptise/peter_sslers/README.md

 This largely works for certificate management, manual/queued renewal and for transitions.

-The endpoint related to "requesting" domains and handling dynamic queues of new Certificates do not work yet.
+The endpoint related to "requesting" Domains and handling dynamic queues of new Certificates do not work yet.

 # An important WARNING: